influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.5/guides/configuring-alert-endpoints.md

 ---

 Chronograf alert endpoints can be configured using the Chronograf user interface to create Kapacitor-based event handlers that send alert messages.
-You can use Chronograf to send alert messages to specific URLs as well as to applications such as [Slack](https://slack.com/), [HipChat](https://www.hipchat.com/), and many others.
+You can use Chronograf to send alert messages to specific URLs as well as to applications.

 This guide offers step-by-step instructions for configuring Chronograf alert endpoints.